open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch06_ID_authentication_protocol.md

                    event(StartHandshake(x1,x2,x3,x4)) is true.
    ```

 Therefore, the described protocol should be secure against such properties.
-However, because ProVerif cannot analyse exactly the same CSS and CDOC2 Client source code.
+However, because ProVerif cannot analyze exactly the same CSS and CDOC2 Client source code.
 Therefore, there might be still unknown vulnerabilities in those areas.
 Still, this kind of additional formal analysis increases the confidence that protocol design doesn't have major security issues.

 ### Weakness against MITM signature